February 26, 2014

 - Sustainability (building lasting partnerships with the community and securing commitments for in-kind and monetary contributions).

-Moving forward, these standards can be used to inform the After School Division's decision-making, such as in requests for applications; to guide program providers in assessing their own programs; or to help parents and students identify and choose good programs.
+Moving forward, these standards can be used to inform the Expanded Learning Division's decision-making, such as in requests for applications; to guide program providers in assessing their own programs; or to help parents and students identify and choose good programs.

 California's expanding learning programs reach about 4,400 schools around the state.
 They are in large part funded through voter-approved Proposition 49, which guarantees $550 million annually for the state's After School Education and Safety Program—more than all other states' spending combined.
 California administers another $120 million in federal after school program funds.
 Legislation Torlakson authored in the California State Assembly and Senate led to the creation and expansion of these programs.